• Skip to main content

 Overhead view on a mug that contains lavender milk tea.
 There are cookies, more lavender flower and a white spoon on the side.

-I hope you enjoy this relaxing lavender tea recipe as much as I do!
+I hope you enjoy this relaxing lavender milk tea recipe as much as I do!
 If you try it, please leave a comment below and rate the recipe to let me know how it was.
 Your feedback is so helpful!

 Let's stay in touch with Instagram, Pinterest and Facebook.
 Also, don't forget to subscribe to my newsletter to be sure not to miss anything.